penglian518/VirtualHPC/README.md

 # VirtualHPC
-Building a HPC cluster based on virtual machines.
+Configuration files to Build a small HPC cluster based on virtual machines.